vilisimo/ads/README.md

 running of the tests should look something like this:
 ~~~
 javac file.java
-java java org.junit.runner.JUnitCore full.package.path.to.desired.file
+java org.junit.runner.JUnitCore full.package.path.to.desired.file
 ~~~
-Again, running tests through IntelliJ is much less hassle.
+Running tests through IntelliJ is much less hassle.

 ## Dependencies
-With exception of JUnit for Java code, there are no special dependencies.
+With exception of JUnit for Java code, there are no other dependencies.
-* For Python examples, 3.6.0+ version should be used, although in same cases lower versions should be sufficient.
-Other than that, the code is written in plain Python.
+* For Python examples, 3.6.0+ version should be used, although in same cases lower versions will be sufficient.
 * For Java code, Java 8 was utilized.
-Code is written in plain Java.
-  [JUnit 4.12](http://junit.org/junit4/) is used for tests.
+Code is written in plain Java with exception for [JUnit 4.12](http://junit.org/junit4/), which is used for tests.